cockroachdb/docs/v20.2/ui-statements-page.md

 ---

 {{site.data.alerts.callout_info}}
 On a secure cluster, this area of the DB Console can only be accessed by an `admin` user.
-See [DB Console access](ui-overview.html#db-console-access).
+See [Access the DB Console](ui-overview.html#access-the-db-console).
 {{site.data.alerts.end}}

 The **Statements** page helps you: